doomhyena/doomhyena/README.md

 ### RangerBot

-Currently, I'm working on the development of RangerBot, a Discord bot where my friends and I collaborate.
+I'm working on the development of RangerBot too, a Discord bot where my friends and I collaborate.
+The main developer is @aki

+### Hungarian Archer Budapest and Pest County Region

+This is a official website of Hungarian Archer Budapest and Pest County Region, this my first unique project

 ## Learning 📚